Gbhilton/MVCFinalProjectCode/README.md

 ### Remove Delete Capability
 ***Removed capability to delete a message once sent/created.***

-- Removed the delete function from the previous version.
+-Removed the delete function from the previous version.
 Removed the delete/edit ability from the view, as well as removing the delete/edit view files from previous developers.

 ***Commented out the below code.***